 Often referred to as the “sunshine vitamin”, vitamin D can be produced in the body when the skin is exposed to sunlight.
-It is also available in select foods and beverages you find at supermarkets and farmer’s markets across the country.
-Vitamin D plays several roles in the body.
+Discover the several sources of vitamin D and the roles it plays in the body.

 Abundant amounts of vitamin D can be found in the following food sources: